jaythad13/Mathematikezettelkasten/Calculus --- spivak/notes/Integration.md

  & = \varepsilon(2M + v(A))
 \end{split}
 $$
-Since $\varepsilon$ can be any positive real, we can make this difference between upper and lower sums arbitrarily small. [[Calculus on manifolds --- spivak/notes/Integration over closed rectangles#_theorem _ integrable upper and lower sums get arbitrarily close|Thus]], $f$ is integrable.
+Since $\varepsilon$ can be any positive real, we can make this difference between upper and lower sums arbitrarily small. [[Calculus --- spivak/notes/Integration over closed rectangles#_theorem _ integrable upper and lower sums get arbitrarily close|Thus]], $f$ is integrable.

 Suppose that $f$ is integrable.
-Note that the union of all $B_{1/k}$ gives us all the discontinuous points of $f$ ([[Calculus on manifolds --- spivak/notes/Continuity#_proposition _ continuous functions do not oscillate|continuous points have no oscillation]]).
-We can show that each of these has measure $0$, and thus, [[Calculus on manifolds --- spivak/notes/Measure|so does their countable union]].
+Note that the union of all $B_{1/k}$ gives us all the discontinuous points of $f$ ([[Calculus --- spivak/notes/Continuity#_proposition _ continuous functions do not oscillate|continuous points have no oscillation]]).
+We can show that each of these has measure $0$, and thus, [[Calculus --- spivak/notes/Measure|so does their countable union]].

 Since $f$ is integrable, we choose a partition $P$ such that $U(f, P) - L(f, P) < \varepsilon/k$.
 Let $\mathcal{S}_{1/k}$ be the set of all of the subrectangles that intersect $B_{1/k}$. $\mathcal{S}_{1/k}$ must cover $B_{1/k}$ (since there are no other subrectangles in the partition that will cover it).
 Note that $M_{s} - m_{s} \ge 1/k$ for each of these $s$ since within their intersection with $B_{1/k}$ even an arbitrarily small neighbourhood of some $\mathbf{b} \in B_{1/k}$ will have sufficiently big $M_{s} - m_{s}$.
 Thus, we can bound the sum of the volumes by the difference of the upper and lower sums.
 $$